2021–22 Elon Phoenix men's basketball team

 The 2021–22 Elon Phoenix men's basketball team represented Elon University in the 2021–22 NCAA Division I men's basketball season.
-The Phoenix, led by third-year head coach Mike Schrage, played their home games at the Schar Center in Elon, North Carolina as members of the Colonial Athletic Association.
-They finished the season 10–22, 7–11 in CAA play to finish in seventh place.
+The Phoenix, led by third-year head coach Mike Schrage, played their home games at the Schar Center in Elon, North Carolina as members of the Colonial Athletic Association (CAA).
+They finished the season 10–22, 7–11 in CAA play, to finish in seventh place.
 They lost in the quarterfinals of the CAA tournament to UNC Wilmington.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Phoenix finished the 2020–21 season 10–9, 4–7 in CAA play to finish in eighth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Phoenix finished the 2020–21 season 10–9, 4–7 in CAA play, to finish in eighth place.
 In the CAA tournament, they defeated Towson, top-seeded James Madison, and Hofstra to advance to the tournament championship game for the first time in program history.
 There they lost to Drexel.